-6. When you set out for your “Take the Kid to College Trip” you won’t know who it will be, but someone in your family will insist on buying storage containers.
+6. When you set out for your “Take the Kid to College Trip,” you won’t know who it will be, but someone in your family will insist on buying storage containers.
 Any efforts to the contrary are a fool’s errand.

-7. When buying new bed linen, ask yourself what would you want to sleep in if you had a UTI.
+7. When buying new bed linen, ask yourself what you would want to sleep in if you had a UTI.

 8. The roommate is totally giving off vape-culture vibes.
 Zen this.
 Really, there’s nothing you can do about it.

 9. Kids love to hear stories that begin “When I was in college…” so keep those rolling all weekend long.

 10. Yes, the room is smaller than you thought it would be.
 Yes, you bought/brought too much stuff.
 Yes, capitalism has a solution for this.
 Yes, the solution is storage containers.

 12. Avoid foods that leave you a little gassy.